DrC0okie/scanalyze/docs/project_management/functional_requirement_specifications.md

 ### 2.2 Web Server

 The web server acts as the intermediary between the mobile application and the database.
-Built using Node.js, Express and swagger the server processes the OCR data received from the mobile application and feeds the database.
+The server processes the OCR data received from the mobile application and feeds the database.
 It is the server responsibility to link (index) the  abbreviated products on the receipt to the existing product in the database.
 It uses the database user data to generate statistics, then returns this statistics data to the mobile application.
 The server is also responsible for handling user authentication tokens.

 **Key Features:**